Crevasse Rescue & Glacial Travel Seminar-1 Day

 - Not Included: Transportation, personal climbing equipment, meals

 After years of ski touring, rock & ice climbing you want to climb one of the high peaks of the Cascades, except those crevasses… Now there is a way for experienced outdoors-person to learn how to manage glacial terrain then go out and try your own climb with the knowledge of proper rescue techniques if things don’t go as planned.

-Spend the day traveling on the great glacial terrain on Mt Baker.
-Utilizing the easy access we get an early start and spend 4-5 hours going over travel, single & team rescue techniques.
+Spend the day up @Snoqualmie Pass utilizing the easy access we get an early start and spend 4-5 hours going over travel, single & team rescue techniques.

 @Snoqualmie Pass, arrive 7:00 am, ready to go at 7:30am, perform a gear check and tour to our first site to work on the following:

 - Adjustable Ski poles with powder (big) baskets*

 - Skis, snowboard or snow shoes. (all are welcome, we walk 10-20 mins to our work site)

 - Avalanche Beacon This needs to be Triple Antenna.